ito-adrianto/ito-adrianto.github.io/_pages/teaching.md

 ### Business Principles for the HRIR Professional (HRIR 6001)

-This course is taught in the first semester by Master of Human Resources & Industrial Relations students at the Carlson school.
-I taught two sessions in Fall 2022 to full- and part-time students.
-I received a PhD Student Teaching Award from the Carlson school for teaching this course.
+This core course is taught to full- and part-time MHRIR students at the Carlson School in the Fall of 2022.
+I received a PhD Student Teaching Award for teaching this course.

 ## Teaching assistant
 ### University of Minnesota, 2021-2025